splunk/splunk-demo-collector-for-analyticsjs/README.md

 ## Backend Collector for Client-Side Data
-This is a simple Node.js backend collector for client-side data tracked by sp.js javascript analytics tag
+This is a simple Node.js backend collector for client-side data that is tracked by sp.js javascript analytics tag

 ## Get Started
 * Install the current project: